EcoSplat icon

 Co-corresponding authors

-KAIST, South Korea Chung-Ang University, South Korea
+KAIST, South Korea CMLab, Chung-Ang University, South Korea

 NVS under Controlled Number of Primitives